-Safari goers at the Kruger National Park in South Africa witnessed a real treat on 10 October, 2024, when they were lucky enough to run into a lioness and her tiny cub on their morning drive.
+Safari goers at the Kruger National Park in South Africa witnessed a real treat on 10 October 2024, when they were lucky enough to run into a lioness and her tiny cub on their morning drive.

 When they first came across them, the lioness was padding down the road with a whole litter of cubs!

-From their small size these cubs were clearly very young, and it’s likely that they felt safer being hidden in the long grass rather than out on the open road like their braver sibling.
+From their small size, these cubs were clearly very young, and it’s likely that they felt safer being hidden in the long grass rather than out on the open road like their braver sibling.

 The mother lion here is looking into the long grasses at the side of the road after putting distance between herself and the safari guests, to try and see where the rest of those playful cubs have got to.